damianogui/rcaa/about.md

 layout: about
 title: About
 ---
-Architecture and design office interested in the essential, the functional, the radical.
+Architecture office interested in the essential, the functional, the radical.

-Italy: Via del Riccio 3/2,
+Bologna: Via del Riccio 3/2,
-40123 Bologna
+40123 Bologna, Italy

-Belgium: Sint-Jorispoort 24
+Antwerp: Sint-Jorispoort 24
-2000 Antwerpen
+2000 Antwerpen, Belgium